DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 * shutdown the stack and remove all named volumes `docker-compose down -v`
-  Warning, by default the backups are in one of these volumes be sure you copy them somewhere else before using `-v`
+  Warning, by default the backups are in one of these volumes be sure you have them somewhere safe before using `-v`
 * delete entire `zammad-docker-compose` directory containing the compose file and shit
-* git clone the repo for new installation
+* git clone the repo,<br>
+  edit the override file and env file for your setup
-* start it up,
+* start it all up
   `docker-compose up -d` and wait few minutes till everything finishes,<br>
   ctop, select nginx container, arrow left shows the log,<br>
   should be at - "starting nginx..."